-34 There is something similar in spirit about the view I'm developing here and that of González de Prado (2020), in that we both say that the higher-order evidence can prevent the first-order evidence having its justifying force for you.
+36 There is something similar in spirit about the view I'm developing here and that of González de Prado (2020), in that we both say that the higher-order evidence can prevent the first-order evidence having its justifying force for you.
 However, González de Prado theorizes this by saying that the evidence of irrationality makes it the case that you no longer possess the first-order evidence in question.
 This seems to me an unnatural thing to say.
-What happens is not that you cease to be in possession of the relevant facts that constitute the first-order evidence (viz., that you got particular scores in your teaching evaluations, or whatever), but that, for you, they cease to support the belief that you're an aboveaverage teacher.
+What happens is not that you cease to be in possession of the relevant facts that constitute the first-order evidence (viz., that you got particular scores in your teaching evaluations, or whatever), but that, for you, they cease to support the belief that you're an above-average teacher.

-Let me try to give a slightly deeper explanation of why this would be so.
-Once we appreciate the holistic nature of evidential support, we'll see that often, some piece of evidence is an objective indicator that p, but isn't (strong) evidence for you that p because you don't have the background information that puts you in a position to know that p is an objective indicator that p.
-That's roughly what happens in the case where you have the raw data about the minimum wage but don't have the competence to interpret it: the problem is precisely that you don't know enough to see what the data indicates about the minimum wage's effects.
-But (strong) higher-order evidence of irrationality-even misleading higher-order evidence of irrationality-very plausibly does rob you of your knowledge about what is an objective indicator of what.35 For example, when you get reason to think that you've irrationally overestimated your teaching abilities, you ipso facto get reason to think that your first-order evidence doesn't in fact objectively indicate that you're an above-average teacher.
-But, at least, if this reason is strong,36 it means you're no longer in a position to know that your first-order evidence objectively indicates that you're an above-average teacher.37 And while that doesn't mean that the firstorder evidence stops objectively indicating that you're an above-average teacher, it does mean that the first-order evidence no longer (strongly) supports this conclusion for you, precisely because you're no longer in a position to be aware of this objective indication.
+what is an objective indicator of what.37 For example, when you get reason to think that you've irrationally overestimated your teaching abilities, you ipso facto get reason to think that your first-order evidence doesn't in fact objectively indicate that you're an above-average teacher.
+But, at least, if this reason is strong,38 it means you're no longer in a position to know that your first-order evidence objectively indicates that you're an above-average teacher.
+And while that doesn't mean that the first-order evidence stops objectively indicating that you're an above-average teacher, it does mean that the first-order evidence no longer (strongly) supports this conclusion for you, precisely because you're no longer in a position to be aware of this objective indication.

 I've said that the evidence that you irrationally overestimated your teaching abilities obviates or diminishes the justifying force of the first-order evidence for you.
 The second disjunct is important.
-Quite generally, defeat can be partial: it doesn't always completely extinguish the support that some evidence supports for a conclusion, but sometimes merely diminishes it.38 The latter diagnosis is particularly plausible when you're merely getting pro tanto evidence that your belief is irrational or the product of bias, rather than "learning" (for certain) that it is.
+Quite generally, defeat can be partial: it doesn't always completely extinguish the support that some evidence supports for a conclusion, but sometimes merely diminishes it.39 The latter diagnosis is particularly plausible when you're merely getting pro tanto evidence that your belief is irrational or the product of bias, rather than "learning" (for certain) that it is.
 (The latter, I would add, happens rather infrequently, even though the literature often proceeds as if it were the primary case.)
 By analogy, if rather than learning that a wall is being illuminated by a red light, you learn that it might well be being illuminated by a red light (perhaps you learn that a lot of walls around here are illuminated by red lights, but not all are), this diminishes the justifying force of the appearance of redness but doesn't totally extinguish it: provided that it's not certain that the wall is being illuminated by a red light, the appearances of redness is still some pro tanto evidence that the wall is actually red.